You want to give back to the community, but where do you start and how do you know your money’s going to the right place?

 Once you have your company’s values, you should evaluate the core mission of the charity.

-There are a lot of charities to choose from; finding one that shares your views and values will make the relationship more meaningful for both of you.
+There are a lot of corporate charities to donate to; finding one that shares your views and values will make the relationship more meaningful for both of you.
 You may not hit on all topics, but using a checklist of values can help you narrow the field.

 3. Ask questions

 Talk to others in your industry and community.
-Find out which causes they support and why.
-Ask if they’ve ever had problems with a charity you’re considering.
+Find out which charities they support and why.
+Ask if they’ve ever had problems making corporate donations to the charity you’re considering.